 It excludes all meat and poultry as well as products like gelatin, animal fat (such as lard), and broths that are made with meat or poultry.

 Following a pescatarian diet is fairly straightforward.
 However, meat and poultry can hide in a few places.
 So, as you grocery shop and dine out, keep an eye out for the following:

 If this sounds overwhelming to you, just know you are not alone.
 And that’s why we made Fig!
-The Fig browser extension and mobile app (still in beta!) can help you easily find pescatarian-friendly foods.
+The Fig mobile app can help you easily find pescatarian-friendly foods.

 While a pescatarian diet is generally a very healthy way of eating, there are a few things to keep in mind.

 One potential risk with a higher fish and seafood intake is developing high mercury levels in your body.
 Mercury is a metal that occurs naturally and is also released through pollution.
 It tends to accumulate in bodies of water, so fish and seafood can accumulate mercury.
 Mercury may have toxic effects on our nervous system as well as other body systems including the lungs, kidneys, skin, eyes, immune system, and digestive system.